 Aubrey is a Fellow of the Institute of Chartered Accountants and the Royal Institution of Chartered Surveyors.

 Group Chief Executive

-David has been Group Chief Executive since February 2008.
-Previously he was the Group Finance Director and has been at L&Q since 1988 in a variety of roles.
+David Montague is the Group Chief Executive of L&Q. Previously he was the Group Finance Director and has been at L&Q since 1988 in a variety of roles.

 Simon is the Chief Economist for the Royal Institution of Chartered Surveyors.
 In this role, he is responsible for leading the economics and research team at the RICS in providing timely analysis of developments in both the commercial and residential property markets as well as in the construction industry.
 He is also responsible for delivering the RICS suite of high profile surveys measuring sentiment in different segments of the property market, helping to develop RICS policy positions alongside the External Affairs team and is a regular media commentator.
 Prior to taking up this position, Simon was Senior Strategist for Barclays Wealth where he played a key role in setting and managing the asset allocation for client portfolios focusing on a broad range of asset classes.
 Simon initially came into the financial services industry in 1985 when he joined ANZ Merchant Bank as a UK economist.
 Prior to this, he spent four years lecturing in economics.

 Simon joined the Group Board in November 2011 and chairs the Development Committee.

 Trevor is a Chartered Surveyor who has been involved in the residential property industry since 1975.
 He is Joint Managing Director of London based Dorrington PLC, a privately owned residential and commercial property investor and developer.
 He is a Governor of 'The Dolphin Square Foundation', a housing charity with a focus on the City of Westminster and a Trustee of Salusbury World a charity based in The London Borough of Brent, which supports refugee children.

 Trevor was appointed to the Group Board in September 2014.